Gonsama/see-usage/README.md

 ### core-evolution.py

 This script plots the reuse-core for all the versions of a specific library.
 Multiple curve can be on the same plot by specifying it in argument (--p) .
-The library path argument must the path to the repertory containing every version of the library (the script will search for version/library-usage.csv files for each version).
-The precondition is that the core.py script was used on the libraries before.
+The library path argument must be the path to the repertory containing every version of the library (the script will search for version/library-usage.csv files for each version).
+The precondition is that the core.py script was used on the libraries previously.

 ```
 python3 core_evolution.py --lp csv-data/junit\:junit/  --p 20 40 60 80